 Important Announcements from the Partnership on Economic Inclusion:

 In 2017, PEI gathered information from implementers of the more than 100 graduation projects currently underway around the world and has compiled a State of the Sector report.
-In early 2019, PEI will begin collecting data for the next State of the Sector report.
+In early 2019, PEI began collecting data for the next State of the Sector report.